CompassLabs/docs/README.md

 ### Release
 [https://dojo.compasslabs.ai/](https://dojo.compasslabs.ai/).
 This is the user-facing release.
-It is only updated if you manually create a new code release on GitHub.
+It is only updated if you manually create a new code release on GitHub